Tanning Ledges: Everything You Need to Know

 We drew the dog to have the same height as a golden retriever, which is known to be a relatively large breed.
 If your pet is smaller, try to avoid ledges that are over a foot in depth.

-At River Pools, we always strive to create our designs with our customers' needs in mind.
+At River Pools, we design our tanning ledges and pools with the homeowner’s needs in mind.
 That means that all of our tanning ledges are either 9 inches or 12 inches deep, leaving the water at a perfect height for everyone.

 Deeper tanning ledges are similar to benches, which offer seating with much more submersion.
 Some of our models, like our D Series and C Series pools, have benches and a tanning ledge built in so that you can experience them separately and enjoy your pool in a variety of ways.